anishVermaIsHere/taskmanager/README.md

  4. After installation live server, then right click and click option **Open with live server**.

- 5. Now the Music app will run successfully.
+ 5. Now the Task manager app will run successfully.